Foundational Economy Innovation Fund

 The Foundational Economy Innovation fund is providing grants for businesses and organisations working in or with Greater Manchester’s foundational or ‘everyday economy’ to trial new ideas and become more resilient, with £1,000,000 of funding is being made available over a 2-year period.

-40 projects have now been awarded initial grants of £10,000 plus expert support, to develop or trial ideas and innovations over a 6-month period.
+40 projects were awarded initial grants of £10,000 plus expert support, to develop or trial ideas and innovations over a 6-month period.
 You can find out more about the projects below.

-Up to ten projects will receive additional grants of £60,000, plus expert support, to develop their projects further and expand on their impact.
+15 projects have now received additional grants of £60,000, plus expert support, to develop their projects further and expand on their impact.

 The Foundational Economy